UU-Human-Evolution/1MB335/Lab2.md

 ## Getting the sequences

-Your task is to gather the full **mitochondrial** genome sequences for your species as well as the gene **CytB** (Cytochrome b).
-You should thus have two fasta files per species!
+Your task for today is to gather:
+- the full **mitochondrial** genome sequences for all the species in your dataset.
+- the **CytB** (Cytochrome b) gene for all the species in your dataset.
+*In the end, you should end up with two fasta files per species!
+Ex.
+Monkey_mt.fasta & Monkey_cytB.fasta*

 #### Collecting sequences from Genbank